DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 ## PopSinkhole:SexM  0.00465 -0.000242  0.00278 -0.00106
 ```

-- I am displaying only a few of the coefficients associated with each landmark (the first two landmarks).
+- I am displaying coefficients associated with the first two landmarks.

 - The "intercept" is really the mean shape for females in the Marsh.